-When you have completed everything, create a folder with the name "team-<company-name>".
+When you have completed everything, create a folder with the name "team-<team-name>".

-In the folder, place a copy of your team's Word template; keep the name of your template exactly as downloaded in the form "team-<company-name>-design-day-booklet-page.docx".
+In the folder, place a copy of your team's Word template; keep the name of your template exactly as downloaded in the form "team-<team-name>-design-day-booklet-page.doc".

-Also place in the folder the original, high resolution sources for your all of your artwork.
-If you are submitting a diagram, include a separate Microsoft Word document with the original source for your diagram.
-Name your artwork files "team-<company-name>-artwork-[1,2]".
+Also place in the folder the original, high resolution originals for your all of your artwork.
+Each piece of artwork should be in a separate file in PGN format.
+Name your artwork files "team-<team-name>-artwork-[1,2].png".

-Zip up this folder and email it to me by 5:00pm, Monday, October 11.
+Zip up this folder and email it to me by midnight, Thursday, October 13, 2011.

-This is a very short deadline since you need to get feedback from the teaching assistant and your clients.
-You should send a draft to the teaching assistant and your clients as soon as possible to give them enough time to provide meaningful feedback that you can incorporate into your draft.
+This is a very short deadline since you need to get feedback from your client.
+You should send a draft to your client as soon as possible to give them enough time to provide meaningful feedback that you can incorporate into your draft.